 Student bus route and stop information can be viewed in PowerSchool.
 All transportation issues and requests are handled through WCPSS Transportation.
 WFHS staff/administration do not assign buses and cannot authorize any student to ride any bus other than the one that they are assigned.
-Most parent issues/questions can be handled via the website (http://www.wcpss.net/transportation); however, the centralized transportation phone number is 919-805-3030.
+Most parent issues/questions can be handled via the WCPSS Transportation webpage; however, the centralized transportation phone number is 919-805-3030.
 This phone number is designated for parent inquiries and will initially record to an automated voice message; messages are routed to the appropriate staff member who will follow up with the inquiry.
-Note that Transportation will begin receiving requests for dual-stops for joint custody, alternate stops, and transportation-ineligible students on September 25 for traditional calendar schools; see the Transportation website listed above for more details.
+Note that Transportation will begin receiving requests for dual-stops for joint custody, alternate stops, and transportation-ineligible students on September 30 for traditional calendar schools; see the Transportation website listed above for more details.